googleforgames/agones/test/load/allocation/grpc/README.md

 ## Fleet Setting

 We used the sample [fleet configuration](./fleet.yaml) with some minor modifications.
 We updated the `replicas` to 4000.
-Also w set the `automaticShutdownDelayMin` parameter to 10 so simple-udp game servers shutdown after 10 minutes (see below).
+Also we set the `automaticShutdownDelayMin` parameter to 10 so simple-game-server game servers shutdown after 10 minutes (see below).
 This helps to easily re-run the test without having to delete the game servers and allows to run tests continously.

 ```yaml